szilard/benchm-ml/README.md

 ### Simple/limited/incomplete benchmark for scalability/speed and accuracy of machine learning libraries for classification

 This project aims at a *minimal* benchmark for scalability, speed and accuracy of commonly used implementations of a few machine learning algorithms.
-The target is 2-way classification with numeric and categorical inputs (of limited cardinality i.e. not very sparse) and no missing data.
+The target is binary classification with numeric and categorical inputs (of limited cardinality i.e. not very sparse) and no missing data.
 If the input matrix is of *n* x *p*, *n* is varied as 10K, 100K, 1M, 10M, while *p* is maximum a few thousands (even after expanding the categoricals into dummy variables/one-hot encoding).